 | Photographic Styles | No | Yes |

-| Cinematic Mode | No | Yes |
+| Cinematic Mode | No | Yes (1080p at 30 fps) |

-| Video recording | Dolby Vision HDR up to 4K at 30 FPS | Dolby Vision HDR up to 4K at 60 FPS |
+| Video recording | Dolby Vision HDR up to 4K at 30 fps | Dolby Vision HDR up to 4K at 60 fps |

 | SIM | Dual SIM (nano-SIM and eSIM) | Dual SIM (nano-SIM and eSIM) and dual eSIM support |